You NEED To know these 5 Canadian Ethical Fashion Brands We're Loving For Spring!

 Making accessories with used tires.

 Cassandra Ciarallo envisions a world without fast fashion.
-A world where humans aren’t overworked, abused or underpaid in order to meet global consumption and keep up with weekly trends.
-Where wasted or unwanted clothes and accessories aren’t being thrown away to pollute our landfills.
+A world where humans aren't overworked, abused or underpaid in order to meet global consumption and keep up with weekly trends.
+Where wasted or unwanted clothes and jewellery aren't being thrown away to pollute our landfills.

 Most important fashion staple!
 The accessory.

 We simply LOVE everything about this company.
 The owner Elizabeth epitomizes everything we stand for here on The Eco Hub.
 This Canadian company designs all of their bags in Canada and then they are ethically made in Portugal by local artisans, that are paid fair wages and work in good conditions too.